vilmart/elk/README.md

       - $ ps ax | grep libvirtd

-      - $ which virt -manager
+      - $ which virt-manager

 3 ) Now let's install QEMU , which will be our Hypervisor .
 To install QEMU run the command :

-      - $ sudo apt- get install qemu
+      - $ sudo apt-get install qemu

 4 ) Now we turn and run virt -manager .
 To activate and run the virt -manager run the command :

-      - $ sudo virt -manager
+      - $ sudo virt-manager

 Next step
 =========